rtrivaldo/quiz/README.md

 The Quiz Generator is deployed and hosted on Vercel.
 You can explore the live version of the project using the following link:
 [Live Demo](https://quiz-indol-iota.vercel.app/)

+**Disclaimer:** The authentication system in the live demo is currently using [Clerk](https://clerk.dev) in development mode. **This is not secure for real-world use**, and sensitive data like passwords and personal information should not be used.
+Certain features, such as email verification and password resets, may not work as expected.

 ## Installation